Amarasilpi Jakkanna: Production

 B. S. Ranga drew inspiration for the film from his childhood visits to the Hoysala temples at Halebidu and Belur.
 The sculptural heritage of these temples, particularly the 42 Madanikas (celestial dancers) sculpted at the Chennakesava Temple, forms the backdrop for Jakkanna’s fictionalized story.
 While historical accounts credit Queen Saanthalaa Devi as the muse for these sculptures, the film replaces her with the fictional character Manjari.
 The screenplay, written by Samudrala Sr., combines historical elements with fictional drama.
 A poignant scene featuring Mallanna, blind, identifying Jakkanna’s sculpture by touch, emphasizes the emotional connection between the characters.

 Amarasilpi Jakkanna marked a historic achievement as the first Telugu film to be shot in Eastmancolor.
 While Lava Kusa (1963) holds the distinction of being the first Telugu colour film, it was produced using Gevacolor.
 Amarasilpi Jakkanna pioneered the use of Eastmancolor in Telugu cinema, setting a new benchmark in the regional film industry.
 Despite strict limitations allowing only ten colour prints for regional films, director B. S. Ranga leveraged his expertise as a cinematographer to produce the film economically without compromising its visual grandeur.
 The Kannada version, Amarashilpi Jakanachari, also directed by Ranga, achieved a parallel milestone as the first Kannada film made in colour.

 Music

-The score for Amarasilpi Jakkanna was composed by S. Rajeswara Rao.
+The score and songs for Amarasilpi Jakkanna were composed by S. Rajeswara Rao.